aupmanyu23/RF-Feature-Importance-via-RF/README.md

 - The model was able to reasonably predict whether patients would not be readmitted, but it had limited success in predicting the readmission class.
 - To improve results, further work could include balancing the dataset (due to class imbalance), experimenting with different models, or improving feature selection techniques.

-Let me know if you'd like to proceed with further improvements or next steps!